 "Cottage cheese is our surprise breakfast hero."
 With its creamy texture and slight tang, it suits both sweet and savory cravings.

-Switching from oatmeal?
-Easy.
 Replace it cup-for-cup.
-It’s versatile—mix with honey or fruit for sweetness, or try herbs and veggies for savory vibes.
+(A 1:1 swap by volume works well in most recipes.)
+It's versatile-mix with honey or fruit for sweetness, or try herbs and veggies for savory vibes.

 For a quick recipe, grab a cup of cottage cheese.
 Add half a cup of berries.
-Done.
-Or, for a savory twist, mix in chopped cucumber and a pinch of dill.

 6 - Breakfast Barley

 Last but definitely not least, we give you breakfast barley.
-It’s chewy, hearty, and keeps you full for hours.
-Forget boring breakfasts.
+It's chewy, hearty, and keeps you full for hours.

 Barley is perfect for a warm and cozy start.
+(Pearled barley from Hordeum vulgare cooks faster and provides a pleasant chew.)
 Cook it with a 1:3 ratio of barley to water.
-Let it simmer until it’s tender.

 We like adding a dollop of yogurt and a sprinkle of cinnamon.
-Trust us, it’s like a warm hug in a bowl.
-It’s versatile, so feel free to mix with sweet or savory toppings.
-Try it once, and you’ll get hooked.
+Trust us, it's like a warm hug in a bowl.

 Frequently Asked Questions